Category Archives: Science

 Size Matters

 I used to work for a Professor whose academic homepage listed among his interests “sperm production”.
 If you want evidence that female animals can be as promiscuous as male animals you should have a browse through the literature on sperm competition.
-In the case of ducks, that promiscuity is not necessarily the females’ choice, so they […]
+In the case of ducks, that promiscuity is not necessarily the females’ choice, so […]

 Attack Of The Man-Eating Stick Insects

 It seems my former employers have funded research into an amazing new drug: Scientists are developing a pill which could boost women’s libido and reduce their appetite.
 The hormone-releasing pill has so far only been given to female monkeys and shrews who displayed more mating behaviour and ate less.
-The team from the Medical Research Council’s Human […]
+The team from the Medical Research […]

 Hamiltonian Flow